yantkumich/siads699/README.md

 # Project: Are Large Language Models The Best Solutions To All Test-Related Tasks?
 A YouTube Tags Generation Study.

+In this project, we trained a multilabel classification deep neural network (DNN), fine-tuned GPT2, and used a vanilla Vicuna-13B to generate YouTube Tags over an identical testing dataset.
+The results was compared and evaluated and stated in the Key Finding section at the bottom of this page.

 This GitHub Repository contains all the files required to run the project work.
 To reproduce the research results ([Full Report @umich.edu](https://docs.google.com/document/d/1zwRzSSbwNaA2s6xfjEJoCOfMp2S7mzZ-0guKQoUDB8s/edit?usp=drive_link)), it is recommended to run the notebooks in 5 sequential steps (described below) in [Google Colab](https://research.google.com/colaboratory/) with 85GB RAM and 1 Nvidia A100 GPU 40GB, The project was developed and executed in Colab with a Python3 runtime on custom GCE VM which the Google Cloud Compute Engine machine type is [a2-highgpu-1g](https://cloud.google.com/compute/docs/gpus#a100-gpus).
 Colab links access is avaliable for @umich.edu account.
 WebUI and some charts are not exportable to GitHub, to view them, click the Colab links.

 - EDA.ipynb ([GitHub](https://github.com/yantkumich/siads699/blob/main/EDA.ipynb) | [Colab](https://colab.research.google.com/drive/1oojE6nFQkMFOQ7f5NirYp_huq5gmFE5B))